lisuyi/PBadv_czsl/README.md

 ## Quick Validation

 We save the training weights of our model in folder `validation`,
-**Sample**: Take MIT-States in the closed-world setting for example:
+**Sample**: Take MIT-States in the closed-world setting for example and the model weights can be downloaded from [model_weight](https://drive.google.com/file/d/12LAvAAzanbCTi5UowmZ6JFFTOteGrP46/view?usp=sharing);:

 ```
     python test.py --config 'configs/mit.yml'  --logpath ./validation/mit/